MathildeJ/Fantasy_Bakes/README.md

    }
 </script>
 ```
 Finally, we have to define the action triggered by the button, in this case, ending a Surfly session.
 To do so, we can once again use the REST API.
-The first request allows us to retrieve the session ID (which we store so that it is accessible from all the pages):
+The first request allows us to retrieve the session ID (which we store so that it's accessible from all the pages):
 ``` javascript
 <script>
 // get session ID